Eva Marcille: Personal life

 In July 2006, Marcille began dating actor Lance Gross.
 The couple became engaged on December 24, 2008 and split up in March 2010.
 She dated rapper Flo Rida from 2010 to 2012.
-Marcille has a daughter from her previous relationship with Kevin McCall.
+Marcille has a daughter from her previous relationship with singer Kevin McCall.
 She and McCall split in spring 2014, with Marcille stating she has custody of their daughter.
 In August 2019, she revealed that her daughter's last name has been legally changed from McCall to Sterling.

 Eva became engaged to Atlanta-based attorney Michael Sterling in December 2017.
 They married on October 7, 2018.
-The couple have two sons, born in April 2018 and September 2019.
+They have two sons, born in April 2018 and September 2019.
 In 2019, she also founded cEVAd, a CBD oil company.
 The company launched during the birth of her son Maverick.
+In March 2023, Eva filed for divorce from Sterling.
+On August 3, 2023, their divorce was finalized.